 Loss prevention called the Fullerton Police Department, which took our client to the Fullerton Police Station and booked him.
 Our client then signed a promise to appear in the Fullerton Superior Court at a later date on a charge of violating Penal Code §§ 484(a)-488 (“Petty Theft”).

-The client called Greg Hill & Associates, who explained that a misdemeanor conviction for shoplifting could adversely affect his divorce and could be brought up in the divorce matter and in civil case as evidence of his honesty.
+The client then called Greg Hill & Associates.
+Greg Hill explained that a misdemeanor conviction for shoplifting could adversely affect his divorce and could be brought up in the divorce matter and in civil case as evidence of his honesty.
 Therefore, Greg told the client that the top priority in his case ought to be to resolve the case through a diversion, either as a delayed entry of plea or delayed entry of judgment.
 The goal was to prevent or avoid a conviction.

 Greg said a smart thing for the client to do would be the online National Association of Shoplifting Prevention shoplifting course, if nothing more than to have the prosecutor consider diversion for our client.
 After all, in Orange County, the prosecutors can be quite strict and sarcastic, especially some of the younger ones who have yet to go to jury trial and lose, therein learning that an arrogant attitude is unwise in plea bargaining.